DanielMeixner/devspaces-connect-lab/README.md

 1. Deploy an AKS cluster, set up azure cli and configure kubectl to connect to your cluster following this guide: https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough

-1. Install and configure Azure Dev Spaces for your cluster following this guide: https://docs.microsoft.com/en-us/azure/dev-spaces/how-to/install-dev-spaces
+1. Install and configure Azure Dev Spaces for your cluster and connect with your local Azure Dev Spaces tooling (azds) to it using the default namespace   following this guide: https://docs.microsoft.com/en-us/azure/dev-spaces/how-to/install-dev-spaces

 1. Install the Azure Dev Spaces extension for Visual Studio Code. https://marketplace.visualstudio.com/items?itemName=azuredevspaces.azds

+1. Install Visual Studio Code, Node and NPM.

 ## Deploy the sample application